ipsy-md/docs/docs/cluster/cecile/slurm.md

-    !!! warning "Not all shells start counting from 0" In these section, we use `bash` as the reference shell for our examples because this is the default shell in Cecile. `bash` starts counting arrays from 0, but if you are using other shells like `zsh` they might start counting from 1.
+    !!! warning "Not all shells start counting from 0" In this section, we use `bash` as the reference shell for our examples because this is the default shell in Cecile. `bash` starts counting arrays from 0, but if you are using other shells like `zsh` they might start counting from 1.
 This means that if you use the `--array` parameter as an index, you must keep in mind where your specific shell interpreter starts counting from.
 If you use the default `bash` shell you can just use the examples as they are.

     ```bash title="Array job"
     #!/bin/sh